Skip to main content

 Here's the course content overview.
 Note that some sections are still being worked on and will be published soon.
 Enroll today to keep track of your progress.

 You will define what production ready means for your site.
 You will set up a project repository for configs, scripts, and docs.
-You will get a domain to use with this project and leave with a launch day checklist so nothing is missed.
+You will get a domain to use with this project and leave with a launch day checklist.

 You will put safe defaults in place from day one.
 You will create a non-root user, tune SSH and sudo, install and configure fail2ban to reduce brute force attempts, and enable a simple firewall that allows only required services.
 You will also enable unattended security updates and configure logrotate.